- GRADUATE STUDIES

 Rehm is the author of three best-selling autobiographical books: Finding My Voice (Knopf, 1999), in which she describes her childhood, marriage, career, and voice disorder; Toward Commitment: A Dialogue about Marriage (Knopf, 2002), a deeply personal book co-authored with her husband, John; and Life With Maxie (Gibbs Smith, 2010), a lighthearted story about her dog.
 Rehm also wrote a fourth book, On My Own, published by Knopf in 2015.

-Trent Spiner is the Executive Editor of the New Hampshire Union Leader, President of the New Hampshire Press Association and a 2008 graduate of Franklin Pierce who wrote his way up the ranks of The Pierce Arrow staff to serve as editor-in-chief his senior year.
+Trent Spiner is the Executive Editor of the New Hampshire Union Leader and Sunday News, President of the New Hampshire Press Association and a 2007 graduate of Franklin Pierce who wrote his way up the ranks of The Pierce Arrow staff to serve as editor-in-chief his senior year.
 He also helped found the University’s PoliticsFitzU unit.
-Prior to the Union Leader, Spiner was a correspondent for the Union Leader, reporter for the Concord Monitor, and assignment editor/web producer for WMUR-TV.
-Spiner is the first alumnus honoree in the Fitzwater Center’s history who was also presented with a Fitzwater Medallion as a graduating student.
+Spiner was a correspondent for the Union Leader, reporter for the Concord Monitor, and assignment editor/web producer for WMUR-TV prior to his current role at the Union Leader.
+He is the first alumnus honoree in the Fitzwater Center’s history who was also presented with a Fitzwater Medallion as a graduating student.
+Editor & Publisher recently named Spiner one of "25 under 35" who are making a difference in "delivering information and the truth to their communities."

 Adam Theriault is an English/Media Arts teacher at Souhegan High School who emerged as a leader in the Fitzwater Center's The Presidency and The Press summer and Inauguration programs this year.
 Over the past several years, Theriault has dedicated much of his time researching the implementation of varying digital mediums and training students to create multimedia stories.
 His work lead him to establish Souhegan's online digital magazine, "The Claw."
 He currently teaches classes in video production and online media.